ygor/temporary_attachments/readme.markdown

 How do I use it?
 ----------------

-First include the library in your class:

-    include TemporaryUploads

-For each attachment that should be uploaded temporarily add
+For the attachments that should be uploaded temporarily add

-    has_temporary_uploads :attachment_name
+    has_temporary_attachments :attachment1_name, :attachment2_name

 Run the this migration

-    class CreateTempUploads < ActiveRecord::Migration
+    class CreateTempAttachments < ActiveRecord::Migration
       def self.up
-        create_table :temp_uploads do |t|
+        create_table :temp_attachments do |t|
           t.string :file_file_name
           t.string :file_content_type
           t.integer :file_file_size